Ukrainian Women's Union: History

 Politically, the group served as a nationalist organ, encouraging political unity for the betterment of all Ukrainians.
 Because Ukrainian women lived in a non-sovereign state, it was imperative for them to forge their gender identity along the lines of national identity.
 The UWU of Lviv's leadership were actively involved with the Ukrainian National Democratic Alliance, an organization designed to coordinate Ukrainian political responses in Poland.
 Rudnytska, as a member of the Polish Sejm worked to overcome issues such as suppression of Ukrainian language schools.
 To bring the case of Ukrainian nationalism to the international arena, the UWU joined such organizations as the International Council of Women, the International Woman Suffrage Alliance and the Women's International League for Peace and Freedom.
 Speaking out against the 1932–1933 famine and Nazi antifeminist policies, the UWU attempted to expand women's spheres in the 1930s.

 In 1934, the UWU in Galicia hosted another congress, ostensively to bolster Ukrainian native culture.
 The four-day event was attended by around 10,000 delegates and the focus was on active participation of women and their importance in the community affairs of Ukrainian society.
 In 1935, the UWU founded a journal, Zhinka (Woman) which was edited by Shaparovych and which spoke on education, equality, economic opportunity and training, motherhood, and other women's issues.
 They also produce articles on exercise and nutrition and public involvement to encourage women to develop a modern sensibility of citizenship.
 Though the UWU was criticized by Catholic intellectuals, liberals and radicals, the organization managed to maintain its autonomy and the support of peasant population until the outbreak of World War II.
 On 5 May 1938, the Polish police arrested all of the leadership in all branches of the UWU, thus ending the operations of the most influential Ukrainian women's organization.

+Revival

+In 1989 the "Ukrainian Union" reformed and resumed activities in Lviv, and expanded to Kyiv 1991 as the All-Ukrainian Women's Public Education Organization.
+The organization's charter states that it is the "... heir to the democratic traditions of the SU, which has been in force in Ukraine since 1917, was eliminated as a result of the Bolshevik occupation in 1939 and resumed operations in 1991."